Area spectral rigidity for axially symmetric symplectic billiard tables: Preliminaries and statement of the result

-\item[$(c)$] {\bf{constant}} if $\Omega_\tau \equiv \Omega_0$. \end{itemize} \end{definition} Finally, let fix a subset $\mathcal{M} \subset \mathcal{D}^r$. \begin{definition} A domain $\Omega \in \mathcal{M}$ is called area spectrally rigid in $\mathcal{M}$ if any area-isospectral family of domains $(\Omega_\tau)_{|\tau|\leq1}\subset\mathcal{M}$ with $\Omega_0=\Omega$ is necessarily equi-affine. \end{definition} \begin{remark} The aim of the present paper is to construct two different classes of domains for which the area spectral rigidity holds.
+(or equivalently, $\tilde{\gamma}(\tau,\tilde{s}) = \gamma(\tau,s(\tau,\tilde{s}))$, where $s$ denotes the inverse of $\tilde{s}$).
+Two parametrizations corresponding to the same family of domains are said to be equivalent. \\ Let keep in mind the definition of area-isospectral and equi-affine families of domains given in the Introduction and fix a subset $\mathcal{M} \subset \mathcal{D}^r$. \begin{definition} A domain $\Omega \in \mathcal{M}$ is called area spectrally rigid in $\mathcal{M}$ if any area-isospectral family of domains $(\Omega_\tau)_{|\tau|\leq1}\subset\mathcal{M}$ with $\Omega_0=\Omega$ is necessarily equi-affine. \end{definition} \begin{remark} The aim of the present paper is to construct a class of domains for which the area spectral rigidity holds.
 As a consequence, we underline that Assumption \ref{no hp} is not restrictive because if $(\Omega_{\tau})_{|\tau| \le 1} \subset \mathcal{D}^r$ is area-isospectral then the affine perimeter of $\partial \Omega_{\tau}$ is constant.
 In fact, under the hypothesis of area-isospectrality, the marked area spectrum for the symplectic billiard in $\Omega_{\tau}$ is independent on $\tau$.
 Equivalently, the corresponding formal Taylor expansion at $0$ of the Mather's $\beta$-function is independent on $\tau$.
-To conclude, it is then sufficient to remind that the term of order $3$ is exactly $\lambda^3/6$ (see e.g. \cite{Lud}[Theorem 1]), where $\lambda$ is the affine perimeter of the symplectic billiard table. \end{remark} We start by recalling that a domain $\Omega\in\mathcal{D}^r$ is said to be \begin{itemize} \item[$(a)$] axially symmetric with respect to a line $\Delta\subset\mathbb{R}^2$ if $\Omega$ is invariant under the reflection along $\Delta$. \item[$(b)$] centrally symmetric if there exists a point $0 \in int (\Omega)$ such that $\Omega$ is invariant under the reflection with center $0$. \end{itemize} In particular, we call a centrally symmetric domain $\Omega\in\mathcal{D}^r$ Radon (according to \cite{Martini}[Beginning of Section 3]) if \begin{itemize} \item[$(c)$] for every $s\in\mathbb{T}$, the point $\gamma(s) \in \partial \Omega$ is the vertex of an inscribed parallelogram of maximal area. \end{itemize} Clearly, a centrally symmetric domain $\Omega \in \mathcal{D}^r$ is Radon if and only if it admits an invariant curve for the corresponding symplectic billiard dynamics of rotation number $1/4$ consisting of $4$-periodic points.
-Consequently, a centrally symmetric domain $\Omega \in \mathcal{D}^r$ which is also even-rationally integrable is necessarily a Radon domain.
-The simplest example of a Radon curve is the ellipse.
-However, there are recent constructions of Radon curves based on methods both from Plane Minkowski Geometry \cite{MaSwa} and from Convex Geometry \cite{BMT}.
-The relation between invariant curves of $4$-periodic orbits and the Radon property was first explicitly mentioned in \cite{BBT} for outer billiards.
-Moreover, in the same paper --see \cite[Example 4.11]{BBT}-- there is an analytic construction of an infinite family of Radon curves. \\ In the sequel, we denote by $\mathcal{AS}^r_{\delta}$ the set of axially symmetric domains in $\mathcal{D}^r$ which are $\delta$-close to the circle, in accord with Definition \ref{dist cerchio}.
-Analogously, $\mathcal{ER}^r_{\delta}$ is the set of centrally symmetric domains in $\mathcal{D}^r$ which are even-rationally integrable and $\delta$-close to the circle. \\ The aim of the present paper is to prove the next two theorems. \begin{theorem} Let $r=6$.
-There exists $\delta>0$ such that any domain $\Omega\in\mathcal{AS}^r_\delta$ is area spectrally rigid in $\mathcal{AS}^r_\delta$.
-In other words, any area-isospectral family of domains $(\Omega_\tau)_{|\tau|\leq1}\subset \mathcal{AS}^r_\delta$ with $\Omega_0 = \Omega$ is necessarily equi-affine. \end{theorem} \begin{theorem} Let $r=6$.
-There exists $\delta>0$ such that any domain $\Omega\in\mathcal{ER}^r_\delta$ is area spectrally rigid in $\mathcal{ER}^r_\delta$.
-In other words, any area-isospectral family of domains $(\Omega_\tau)_{|\tau|\leq1}\subset \mathcal{ER}^r_\delta$ with $\Omega_0 = \Omega$ is necessarily equi-affine. \end{theorem}
+To conclude, it is then sufficient to remind that the term of order $3$ is exactly $\lambda^3/6$ (see e.g. \cite{Lud}[Theorem 1]), where $\lambda$ is the affine perimeter of the symplectic billiard table. \end{remark}